Courtroom sketch

 A courtroom sketch is an artistic depiction of the proceedings in a court of law.
-In many jurisdictions, cameras are not allowed in courtrooms in order to prevent distractions and preserve privacy.
+In many jurisdictions, the use of cameras in courtrooms is generally prohibited in order to prevent distractions and preserve privacy.
 This requires news media to rely on sketch artists for illustrations of the proceedings.

 Creation

 Courtroom sketch artists attend judicial proceedings as members of the public or as credentialed media depending on the venue and jurisdiction.
 Judges may require or allow artists to sit in a designated area or they may sit in general public seating.
 In some jurisdictions, including the United Kingdom and Hong Kong, courtroom artists are not permitted to sketch proceedings while in court and must create sketches from memory or notes after leaving the courtroom.

 Courtroom artists can quickly capture a moment on paper and then sell their work to media outlets who would otherwise be denied a visual record of the trial.
 They may be paid per sketch or on a per diem commission.
 Sketches are often sold to television stations, newswire services, newspapers, or the subjects of a sketch.
 Courtroom sketches may also be acquired by institutional archives.
 The entire set of courtroom sketches related to the Lindy Chamberlain trial were purchased by the National Museum of Australia from the Australian Broadcasting Corporation.
 Selected works of American court artists Richard Tomlinson and Elizabeth Williams are held at the Lloyd Sealy Library at the John Jay College of Criminal Justice.
-Other collections of courtroom art include the works of Howard Brodie held in the Library of Congress and the Collection of the Supreme Court of the United States, which holds selected court artwork from artist Aggie Kenny.
+Other collections of courtroom art include the works of Howard Brodie held in the Library of Congress, the Collection of the Supreme Court of the United States, which holds selected court artwork from artist Aggie Kenny, and early 20th century examples by William Hartley at the Crime Museum in London.

 A courtroom artist must work quickly, particularly during arraignment hearings where a witness may appear in court for only a few minutes.
 A television-ready illustration can be produced in that time, and viewed on television after a court proceeding is finished.
 Courtroom artists can be barred from drawing alleged victims of sexual abuse, minors, and jurors or some witnesses in high-profile trials.